DhruvGupta130/TaskManagementSystem/README.md

 ```bash
     docker run --name postgres-container -e POSTGRES_USER=youruser -e POSTGRES_PASSWORD=yourpassword -e POSTGRES_DB=taskdb -p 5432:5432 -d postgres
 ```

-## 🤝 Contributing

-We welcome contributions!
-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to get involved.
-1. Fork the repository.
-2. Make your changes.
-3. Submit a pull request.

 ## 📄 License
 This project is licensed under the MIT License.